 Tab Navigation works best when the user can accomplish fundamental tasks within a tab before moving onto another.

 The contents of each tab may be similar objects with a different view or unique objects or presentations.

 Tree Navigation resembles List-Detail, but uses a hierarchal tree rather than a flat list to drive selection.
 The guidelines you’re reading right now use Tree Navigation.

 Use Tree Navigation only with a set of objects that fall into a natural single hierarchy, such as sections, chapters, and paragraphs.

 Avoid mixing unrelated object types in a single tree.
 Although this usage is commonly seen in desktop productivity applications, it often leads users on a frustrating hunt for objects or features.

 Applications with large uniform data sets can be structured with Table Navigation.
 Table Navigation begins with a full screen tabular view of the application data.
 The table’s searching, sorting, and filtering capabilities allow the user to find objects of interest before drilling down to additional detail pages.

 Applications that are principally organized around events on a realtime schedule can make use of Timeline Navigation.
 A timeline atop the page allows the user to select events that are shown in detail in the main area the page.

 Navigation types are often combined within complex applications.
-For example, an application can have Tab main navigation, with Master-Detail sub-navigation.
+For example, an application can have Tab main navigation with List-Detail sub-navigation.